Kavanaugh accuser has not yet accepted invitation to testify before Congress

 Speculation about whether Ford will ultimately accept the invitation follows reports she was reluctant to go public with her accusation after tipping off congressional Democrats.

-Grassley, announcing a hearing, said it would "give these recent allegations a full airing."
+Grassley, announcing the Monday hearing, said it would "give these recent allegations a full airing."

 White House spokesman Raj Shah said Kavanaugh is willing to testify.